egurinko/Sushi-Log/README.md

-# Code Chrysalis solo project

-This was created during my time as a student at Code Chrysalis.

 # Introduction

+This was created during my time as a student at Code Chrysalis!

 This API allows you to list, add, update your favorite sushi-bars.
 And also if you feel sushi should be disappeared, you can delete all data.

-# Data Type
+# Data

 You have one table called sushi_bars.
-In sushi_bars table, there are three columns like below.
+Sushi_bars table has sushi_bars name and rating informatino like below.

 **1. id:** Auto incremental interger.